imagineLife/big-site/content/mongo/performance/collations.md

 db.not_sensitive.insert({water: 'MeLOn'})
 db.not_sensitive.insert({water: 'melON'})

-# sort on water in both directions will make no diff
+# sort on water in both directions will make no diff on query results
 db.not_sensitive.find().sort({water: 1})
 db.not_sensitive.find().sort({water: -1})
 ```